Noel-Voelin/FlatScraper/README.md

 # FlatScrapper
+This is far from anything "professional" or "good".
+The only reason this project exists is because I had a usecase for it.
+The only reason why It's public is because I want to allow who ever finds any of this useful to copy it from here.

 ## What does it do
 Tiny python script to collect available flats within hardcoded arial codes and a hardcoded price range and notify what ever telegram bot is configured.
 The tool scrapps Homegate and Comparis as those two are the most relevant ones in Switzerland.